 We noticed the fact that Gene and especially Roger would often promote films that were in release but not likely to be known to most of the show’s viewers.
 Small independent films and foreign films, which the pair urged people to try and see in theaters or, increasingly, on video.
 These were the same sorts of films that became the core of Roger Ebert’s Overlooked Film Festival.
 Few reviewers writing for a mass audience have bothered regularly to call attention to worthy independent and art-cinema fare.

-When we met Roger in the late 1990s, the first thing that struck me was that in person he seemed exactly the same on TV.
+When we met Roger in the late 1990s, the first thing that struck me was that in person he seemed exactly the same as on TV.
 On the air he didn’t put on a public persona or try to entertain us at the expense of giving us less information about the film in question.
 Those were the early days of the infotainment boom.
 As its name suggests, infotainment coverage means that the reporters and reviewers feel obliged to be as entertaining as the news (or pseudo-news) they present.
 I think of another reviewer in the early days, Gene Shalit, who started out presenting reasonably informative review segments on the Today Show.
-Increasingly, however, his eccentric appearance, with large, frizzy hair and an oversize mustache, combined with his breezy, pun-filled delivery to become a sort of comic interlude that barely qualified as a film review.
+Increasingly, however, his eccentric appearance, with large, frizzy hair and an oversize mustache, combined with his breezy, pun-filled delivery made his segment into a sort of comic interlude that barely qualified as a film review.
 In other words, the opposite of Roger.